nebulab/playbook/people-ops/paid-time-off-and-overtime.html.md

 ---
 title: Paid time off and overtime
+meta_description: >
+  The concept of office hours has a different meaning for a remote team such as Nebulab's.
+Learn how we handle time off and overtime in our distributed agency!
 ---

 The work day for full-time contracts is comprised of 8 hours.
 You can decide to reduce your contract's work hours and opt for part-time work.